BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I started to learn about the folium library for Python.
 I would like to map the number of likes for some Star Wars characters for each US census region.
 I will probably have to create my own GeoJson file.

 **Thoughts**: I will even have to learn how to use QGIS.
 So many new knowledge just ot finish the Star Wars project.

+### Day 97: June 12, 2020

+**Today's Progress**: Today I plotted the USA census subdivisions on a folium map.
+I still have to figure out how to prepare my data for plotting (and if it is possible).

+**Thoughts**: Just 4 days left to the end of the challenge.